Published on January 2nd, 2015 | by Rayne0

 World wide government manage the release of GM foods on a case-by-case basis which countries having their own risk assessments and regulations.
 These regulations by country can be found by following the relevant links on the wikipedia page.

 “Substantial equivalence” is the starting point for GM food safety assessments.
 This process is used widely across various international agencies.
 According to the Food and Agriculture Organization of the United Nations “Substantial equivalence embodies the concept that if a new food or food component is found to be substantially equivalent to an existing food or food component, it can be treated in the same manner with respect to safety (i.e., the food or food component can be concluded to be as safe as the conventional food or food component)” (source).

-Substantial equivalence also takes in account the fact that non GM foods often contain natural components toxic to humans (called anti-nutrients) and are still able to be consumed safely, the statement “the dose make the poison” in action.
-There is a small chemical risk taken with all foods therefore a comparative method for assessing the safety of GM foods has been implemented to assess the risk of the food (source).
+Substantial equivalence also takes in account the fact that non-GM foods often contain natural components toxic to humans (called anti-nutrients) and are still able to be consumed safely, the statement “the dose makes the poison” in action.
+There is a small chemical risk taken with all foods, therefore, a comparative method for assessing the safety of GM foods has been implemented to assess the risk of the food (source).

-If the regulatory body determine the data to show no significant differences between the GM and non GM food, further assessment is not required.
+If the regulatory body determines the data shows no significant differences between the GM and non-GM food, further assessment is not required.
 If the data shows differences, further assessments will be carried out.